-While maintaining his oaths, and a large portion of the Gardnerian core, Gwydion later adapted the Gardnerian system to create a distinct new tradition.
-From this he established the Brooklyn Heights Coven as the first WICA Tradition coven.
-Gwydion initiated his first High Priestess, Rhea, along with her then husband, Ammon, who subsequently initiated Miw-Sekhmet.
-Although Gwydion initiated other High Priestesses, Rhea, being the first, is considered the Mother of the WICA Tradition.
+While maintaining his oaths, and a large portion of the Gardnerian core, Gwydion later adapted the Gardnerian system to create a new path of Traditional Initiatory Wicca.
+From this he established the Brooklyn Heights Coven as the first coven of the WICA.
+Gwydion had already initiated his first High Priestess of the WICA, Rhea, into the Gardnerian tradition.
+Rhea’s then husband, Ammon, had also been initiated into the Gardnerian tradition by Gwydion’s previous working partner.
+Ammon would later initiate Miw-Sekhmet.
+Although Gwydion initiated other High Priestesses, Rhea, being the first, is considered the Mother of the WICA.

-Most of those active in the WICA Tradition trace their lineage through one of these two Priestesses.
+Most of those active in the WICA trace their lineage through one of these two Priestesses.
 Soon, the Brooklyn Heights Coven was renamed the New York Coven of Witches.
-This is the mother coven of all Initiates of the WICA Tradition.
-The New York Coven of Witches remains an active coven in New York City with Rhea serving as the High Priestess.
+This is the mother coven of all Initiates of the WICA.
+The New York Coven of Witches continues to operate today in New York City with Lady Rhea and Lady Miw-Sekhmet remaining as Witch Queens to the coven and Laurie Bizzarro serving as acting High Priestess.

-The WICA Tradition is a branch of Traditional Craft which holds to an orthopraxic view and maintains a key set of rituals (Circle, Initiation and Elevation) and practices that are the Core of the tradition.
+The WICA is a branch of Traditional Initiatory Wicca which holds to an orthopraxic view and maintains a key set of rituals (Circle, Initiation and Elevation) and practices that are the Core of the tradition.
 Initiates and covens are strongly encouraged to develop their own expressions of that Core as in the manner that the Initiates and covens interpret their own experiences.
-Therefore, apart from the Core, tremendous variety exists within the WICA Tradition as to individual beliefs.
+Therefore, apart from the Core, tremendous variety exists within the WICA as to individual beliefs.

 Role of clergy